mesosphere/spark-build/docs/uninstall.md

     $ dcos package uninstall --app-id=<app-id> spark

-The Spark dispatcher persists state in Zookeeper, so to fully uninstall the Spark DC/OS package, you must go to `http://<dcos-url>/exhibitor`, click on `Explorer`, and delete the znode corresponding to your instance of Spark.
+The Spark dispatcher persists state in ZooKeeper, so to fully uninstall the Spark DC/OS package, you must go to `http://<dcos-url>/exhibitor`, click on `Explorer`, and delete the znode corresponding to your instance of Spark.
 By default this is